 If you choose to mail your application, know that we are not responsible for late deliveries that may remove your application from consideration.

 After WRCNU Staff/Officers review the Applications, we will contact a select few from our group of applicants for a short interview and then make our final selections for the open positions.
-Those selected for interviews will be notified shortly after review.
+Those selected for interviews will be notified shortly after the review.

 We will NOT be contacting applicants that are not selected; we ask that you understand our already heavy administrative and patient workload.